EL-MASTOR/bufferlist.nvim/README.md

     function(opts)
       vim.cmd("bwipeout | vs " .. vim.fn.bufname(opts.buffers[opts.line_number]))
     end,
-    { desc = "BufferList: show buffer in a split window" }, -- `desc` (if present) will be suffixed with the contents of each line in the BufferList window. for example: "BufferList: show in a split window  example.lua".
+    { desc = "BufferList: show buffer in a split window" }, -- `desc` (if present) will be suffixed with the contents of each line in the BufferList window. for example, this `desc` will be set to: "BufferList: show buffer in a split window  example.lua".
   },
   {
     "h",
     function(opts)
       vim.cmd(":echo 'line_number is: " .. tostring(opts.line_number) .. ", bl_buf is: " .. tostring(opts.bl_buf) .. "'")
     end,
-    {}, -- `desc` option is not present here, so it will automatically be set to a pre-set description with the contentsbof each line in the BufferList window. for example: "BufferList: custom user defined buffers keymap for  example.lua"
+    {}, -- `desc` option is not present here, so it will automatically be set to a pre-set description with the contents of each line in the BufferList window. for example: "BufferList: custom user defined buffers keymap for  example.lua"
   },
 },
 ```